Ensure Your Rental Property Meets Fire Safety Standards to Avoid Fines

 Smoke detectors are a fundamental part of fire safety in rental properties.
 They alert tenants to potential fires, allowing precious time for evacuation.

-The National Fire Protection Association (NFPA) states that having working smoke detectors can reduce the risk of dying in a reported fire by 50%.
+The National Directorate for Fire and Emergency Management (NDFEM) states that having working smoke detectors can reduce the risk of dying in a reported fire by 50%.
 Most local laws require smoke detectors to be installed in every bedroom, outside sleeping areas, and on each floor of the property.
 Regular testing—ideally once a month—and batteries should be replaced at least once a year.

 Fire Extinguishers: A Must-Have